bitnami/containers/bitnami/discourse/README.md

 ##### User and Site configuration

 - `DISCOURSE_ENABLE_HTTPS`: Whether to use HTTPS by default.
 Default: **no**
-- `DISCOURSE_EXTERNAL_HTTP_PORT_NUMBER`: Port to used by WordPress to generate URLs and links when accessing using HTTP.
+- `DISCOURSE_EXTERNAL_HTTP_PORT_NUMBER`: Port to used by Discourse to generate URLs and links when accessing using HTTP.
 Will be ignored if multisite mode is not enabled.
 Default **80**
-- `DISCOURSE_EXTERNAL_HTTPS_PORT_NUMBER`: Port to used by WordPress to generate URLs and links when accessing using HTTPS.
+- `DISCOURSE_EXTERNAL_HTTPS_PORT_NUMBER`: Port to used by Discourse to generate URLs and links when accessing using HTTPS.
 Will be ignored if multisite mode is not enabled.
 Default **443**
 - `DISCOURSE_USERNAME`: Discourse application username.
 Default: **user**
 - `DISCOURSE_PASSWORD`: Discourse application password.
 Default: **bitnami123**
 - `DISCOURSE_EMAIL`: Discourse application email.
 Default: **user@example.com**